p1nrojas/pk-nuage-multi/README.md

 ## Caution!
 Use it under your own risk.
 Intended for PoCs and Lab

-# Createyour SDN experience (WAN and DC end-to-end programability on VXLANs) at packet.net (Nuage Virtualized Network Services)
+# Createyour SDN experience (WAN and DC end-to-end programability on VXLANs) at packet.net

 This playbook will create a Bare Metal Type 2 server at packet.net and install a whole Nuage VNS solution to try things like Zero Touch Bootstrapping and  Application Aware Routing.
 Also, you can play segmenting traffic and using ACLs between WAN Branches and Containers on Kubernetes